bentoml/BentoML/docs/source/quickstart.rst

-The first step of creating a prediction service with BentoML, is to write a prediction service class inheriting from :code:`bentoml.BentoService`, and describe the required model artifacts, environment dependencies and writing your service API call back function.
+The first step of creating a prediction service with BentoML, is to write a prediction service class inheriting from :code:`bentoml.BentoService`, and describe the required model artifacts, environment dependencies and writing your service API.
 Here is what a simple prediction service looks like:

 .. code-block:: python